sumanthdasari97/BandGapRefernce_asap_7nm/README.md

 - $V_{CTAT}$ is the complementary voltage, decreasing with temperature.
 - $\alpha \cdot V_{PTAT}$ is the proportional voltage, increasing with temperature.

-By adjusting the value of $ \alpha $, the temperature coefficient of the reference voltage can be minimized, providing a stable reference voltage over a wide temperature range.
+By adjusting the value of $\alpha$, the temperature coefficient of the reference voltage can be minimized, providing a stable reference voltage over a wide temperature range.